inf112-v19/LwjglApplicationConfiguration/README.md

 - Click start game when you see all players are connected
 - If you click JOIN, enter the IP given on the host screen
 - The screen will change and display "Waiting for players", when you are connected to server
+- Wait for server host to start game

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing: